Experienced Raleigh Car Accident Attorneys

 Over 150 years of combined experience

 We have been serving accident victims since 1976.
-If you need a car accident lawyer in Raleigh, North Carolina, contact us today.
+If you need a car crash lawyer in Raleigh, North Carolina, contact us today.

 Our law firm is highly rated by our clients

 Our team is available 24 hours a day

-Contact our Raleigh car accident attorneys day or night to get help with your case.
+Contact our Raleigh personal injury attorneys day or night to get help with your case.
 Our team is on-call 24/7 and here for you when you need us.

 "My husband was in an auto accident with life threatening injuries.
 I called Henson Fuerst Attorneys for assistance in my husband's case.
 Mr. Mason and Ms. McPhatter handled all our legal needs while my husband went through extensive medical recovery and helped take stress off of us so we could focus on my husband's care.
 They were very attentive to our case and us personally.
 My husband and I are very happy with their professional services and care.
 I highly recommend Henson Fuerst to anyone who requires assistance with an injury case.
 Thank you so much for all your efforts in our case."